The particle paths of hyperbolic conservation laws: Preliminaries

 \begin{theorem} Let {$a\in L^1_\loc(\R_+; L^\infty(\R))$}.
 Then \begin{enumerate}[label=(\roman*)] \item There exists at least one Filippov flow generated by $a$. \item The following are equivalent: \begin{itemize} \item There exists exactly one Filippov flow generated by $a$. \item For every $x_s\in\R$ and $s\geq0$, there exists exactly one Filippov solution of $\dot{x}_t=a(x_t,t)$ starting at $(x_s,s)$. \item For every $x_0\in\R$ there exists exactly one Filippov solution of $\dot{x}_t=a(x_t,t)$ starting at $(x_0,0)$. \end{itemize} \item If the Filippov flow $X=X_t(x,s)$ is unique, then it is continuous in $(t,x,s)$, and the map $x\mapsto X_t(x,s)$ is surjective and nondecreasing for any $0\leq s\leq t$. \end{enumerate} \end{theorem}

-We refer to the excellent paper \cite{Filippov60} and the monographs \cite{filippov_1988, hormander_1997} for details.
+We refer to the excellent paper by Filippov \cite{Filippov60} and the monographs by Filippov\cite{filippov_1988} and H\"ormander \cite{hormander_1997} for details.
 When the right-hand side of \eqref{eq:flowLinear} is continuous a.e.~in $x$, the following lemma (which we were unable to find in the literature) holds.

 \begin{lemma} Let $a\in L^1_\loc(\R_+; L^\infty(\R))$ be continuous in the $x$ variable almost everywhere.
 Let $X=X_t(x,s)$ be a continuous Filippov flow generated by $a$.
 Then

 \end{lemma}

 \begin{proof} Note first that the continuity assumption is equivalent to stating that for some representative of $a$ in its equivalence class, we have that for a.e.~$t>0$, the function $x\mapsto a(x,t)$ is continuous for a.e.~$x\in\R$.
 Let